-I enjoy high school stories and this is a typical experience on having crushes and with the effects of Social Media now, students in the story have become addicted to the latest App, Love Alarm, where you can find out, how many people, like you within a 10-meter radius.
+I enjoy high school stories and this is a typical experience of having crushes and with the effects of Social Media now, students in the story have become addicted to the latest App, where you can find out, how many people, like you within a 10-meter radius.

-While almost every girl is swooning over the campus heartthrob which apparently is Sun oh, as his Love Alarm rings nonstop on his first day of school as he walks through the school courtyard, Kim Jo-jo, who is struggling to survive with the hustle and bustle of life has no time for Love Alarm plus her phone does support the App.
+While almost every girl is swooning over the campus heartthrob which apparently is Sun oh, as his Love Alarm rings nonstop on his first day of school as he walks through the school courtyard, Kim Jo-Jo, who is struggling to survive with the hustle and bustle of life has no time for Love Alarm plus her phone does support the App.

-Jo-Jo broke up with Il-Sik and she also lost her best friend.
+Jo-Jo broke up with IL-Sik and she also lost her best friend.
 Hye-Yong, on the other hand, chose to step back when Sun-oh and Jo-Jo started dating.
 All hell broke loose for Gul-Mi, (Jo-Jo’s cousin) when she found out about them dating.

-As amazing the App was for everyone, it was useless for him as he is was cruelly rejected by Gul-Mi through his App.
+As amazing the App was for everyone, it was useless for him as he is being cruelly rejected by Gul-Mi through his App.
 Of course, who would fall for a nerd?
-So heartbroken with the revelation of his feelings to Gul-mi, instead of giving the phone to her, he gave it Jo-jo.

-Jo-Jo’s download of the App, orbits her love triangle with Sun-oh and Hye-Yong, with all its twists and turns of their story.
+So heartbroken with the revelation of his feelings to Gul-Mi, instead of giving the phone to her, he gave it to Jo-Jo.
+Orbits her love triangle with Sun-oh and Hye-Yong, with all its twists and turns of their story.

 The story became so fast-phase after it.
-The flashback ended after the car incident and Jo-jo denying his love Sun-oh after Duk-gu gave her App a special shield.
+The flashback ended after the car incident and Jo-Jo denies his love Sun-oh after Duk-Gu gave her App a special shield.
 Dukgus jumping off the window is a mystery.

-Now back to their present lives after the flashback, Hye-yeong has finally found the courage to tell Jo-jo, he likes her.
-Sun-ho is still broken hearted that Jo-jo’s App that does not ring for him, yet he knows that their feeling is still mutual.
+Now back to their present lives after the flashback, Hye-Yeong has finally found the courage to tell Jo-Jo, he likes her.
+Sun-ho is still broken hearted that Jo-Jo’s App that does not ring for him, yet he knows that their feeling is still mutual.